bytecodealliance/wasmtime/docs/contributing-architecture.md

 trampoline (with a known ABI) is used and has all the parameters/results passed through the stack.

-Another point of note is that trampolines not deduplicated at this time.
+Another point of note is that trampolines are not deduplicated at this time.
 Each compiled module contains its own set of trampolines, and if two compiled modules have the same types then they'll have different copies of the same trampoline.